aaravporwal/pokedex/README.md

-# Pokedex
+# Pokédex

-Welcome to **Pokedex**, a web-based application that provides detailed information about different Pokémons.
+Welcome to **Pokédex**, a web-based application that provides detailed information about 151 different Pokémons.
 Explore, search, and learn about your favorite Pokémon in an interactive and visually appealing way.

 ## Features